Ask a Real Bride: Planning Your Wedding Guest List

 “We only included a plus-one for guests who were living with their significant other at the time.” — Francesca L.

 “When it came to determining who would get a plus-one, we really only allotted them to those who were in a serious relationship.
-We didn’t want strangers at our wedding, or to look back at our photos and wonder ‘Who is that?’” — Lindsay D.
+We didn’t want strangers at our wedding or to look back at our photos and wonder, ‘Who is that?’” — Lindsay D.

 “My best friend still holds it over my head that her boyfriend wasn’t invited, but only one of our friends got a plus-one because they were married.” — Sarah C.

+I’ve never heard of a wedding that didn’t get at least a handful of “Will not attend” replies.
 When you’re creating your guest list it’s usually safe to build in a buffer in case of regrets.
-On average you can count on a 10-15 percent margin—so if your capacity is 100 guests, you can invite 10-15 more to account for guests who can’t make it.
+On average, you can count on a 10-15 percent margin, so if your capacity is 100 guests, you can invite 10-15 more guests to account for guests who can’t make it.

 Real Bride Tips